POGorilla/PIXELPAD/README.md

 # PIXELPAD
 This website is based on the Etch-A-Sketch toy.
 The website is a simple pixel drawing page.

-# Simple Pixel Drawing Page
 Unleash your imagination with this Etch-A-Sketch-based drawing site!
+Use the tools to draw unique pixel-art and show off your artist skills!

 # Credits
 Fonts - 1001fonts.com